updated

 We also host Friday afternoon tea gatherings with our volunteers to read and discuss literature.
 The founders of the Fundación are both former Literature Professors, and they love helping curious volunteers begin a journey into Latin American literature, poetry, and history.

-Most of all, you'll be invited to build authentic relationships with people of all ages, share in the rhythms of the village, and discover how much can be accomplished with creativity, generosity, and very few resources.
+Most of all, you'll be invited to build authentic relationships with people of all ages, share in the rhythms of the village, and discover how much can be accomplished with creativity and generosity!

 • Charity